Death of Amber Tuccaro: Criticism of RCMP investigation

 The RCMP was heavily criticized for not contacting or interviewing a woman who travelled with Tuccaro from Fort McMurray to Edmonton.
 This person, whose name was redacted in the report, was never considered a person of interest.

-A suitcase with Tuccaro's belongings was also accidentally destroyed after it was recovered from her Nisku motel room.
-The report said a constable and corporal with the Leduc RCMP detachment, whose names were redacted, “failed to properly follow policy or reasonable investigative practices for securing seized property.”
+A suitcase with Tuccaro's belongings was also accidentally destroyed by investigators after they recovered it from her Nisku motel room.
+The report said a constable and corporal with the Leduc RCMP detachment, whose names were redacted, "failed to properly follow policy or reasonable investigative practices for securing seized property."

-Deputy Commissioner Curtis Zablocki apologized to the family 11 months after the report was released on July 25, 2019 and said the RCMP's investigation "was not our best work."
+Deputy Commissioner Curtis Zablocki apologized to the family 11 months after the report was released on 25 July 2019 and said the RCMP's investigation "was not our best work."
 The family rejected Zablocki's apology.